picodaq/picodaq.github.io/source/cookbook-pulseoutput.rst

 (Note the single-sample overshoots as the hardware attempts to make the sharpest possible square waves.)

+The sampling rate is only set once on the first stream to be opened (i.e., ``AnalogOut`` in the example above).
+Any secondary streams automatically use the same sampling rate.

 The act of reading from the input stream (``ai.read(...)``) automatically starts the output.
 Almost the same effect could be